ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 12. Write a function that reverses an array of integers.
  - Reverse_Array.cs

+13. Write a function to reverse a string using a stack
+ - Reverse_String_Using_Stack.cs

 Please let me know if you find any errors in the solutions.